 Directed by: Ericson Core

-Premise: True story of Vince Papale, a Philadelphia Eagles fan who made the team during an open tryouts call in the 1970s.
+Premise: True story of Vince Papale, a Philadelphia Eagles fan who made the team during open tryouts in the 1970s.

 What Doesn’t: The potential of the Vermeil plotline is never fully realized.
 There is a hint of tension between Vermeil and the rest of the team, but the film drops most of this to focus on Papale.
 As an entry in the sports film genre, Invincible is fairly by the numbers and it does not add very much to the genre, although it does do the formula pretty well.

 Bottom Line: Invincible is fun and satisfying.
 As a sports film it has a solid execution and some well-done athletic sequences.
 Although not as innovative or interesting as Friday Night Lights, it is a good film and worth the price of admission.